ficusio/docker-nodejs/README.md

 # CMD ["node", "index.js"]
 ```

-The image's [Dockerfile](https://github.com/ficusio/docker-nodejs/blob/master/runtime/Dockerfile) contains comments that explain all steps performed by these triggers.
-There is also [an example application](https://github.com/ficusio/docker-nodejs/tree/master/_example) which uses this image as a base.
+The image's [Dockerfile](onbuild/Dockerfile) contains comments that explain all steps performed by these triggers.
+There is also [an example application](_example) which uses this image as a base.

 ### Known problems

-There is [an issue](https://github.com/joyent/node/issues/9131) in Node.js v0.11.16 which prevents it from exiting on `INT` and `TERM` signals when it runs inside a Docker container.
-This can be mitigated by manually handling these signals (which is a useful thing anyways):
+There is [an issue](https://github.com/joyent/node/issues/9131) with Node.js/Docker combination which prevents Node from exiting on `INT` and `TERM` signals when it runs inside a Docker container.
+It can be worked around by manually handling these signals in the app, which is a useful thing anyway:

 ```js
 exitOnSignal('SIGINT');